xeger/gomuti/README.md

 (as a mnemonic, think "**Â** allows my **M**ock the **o**ption of being called.")

 Short-form equivalents are provided for `ToReceive()` and other chained methods, and a super-terse form of Â delivers maximum brevity.
+If we also use Gomega's Ω method, our tests get very terse indeed.
+(Some would say "unreadable," but beauty is in the eye of the beholder.)

 ```go
   // Super terse DSL